What Are Environmental Sensors?

 Carbon Monoxide Detectors

 Carbon monoxide (CO) is a colorless, odorless gas that can kill simply by displacing the air we normally breathe.
 It's common for carbon monoxide poisoning to creep up on occupants of a home, with their only indication that they're in danger being the faintness and dizziness that comes with low oxygen levels.
-With the way these symptoms cloud judgement, it may already be too late by the time you're feeling them.
+With the way these symptoms cloud judgment, it may already be too late by the time you're feeling them.

 Common sources of CO in the home are: